chandar-lab/RLHive/docs/tutorials/dqn_tutorial.rst

 a completely new architecture better suited to your needs.
 From the config, two different types of network architectures are supported:

-* :class:`~hive.agents.qnets.conv.ConvNetwork`: Networks with convolutional layers, followed by an MLP
+* :py:class:`~hive.agents.qnets.conv.ConvNetwork`: Networks with convolutional layers, followed by an MLP
-* :class:`~hive.agents.qnets.mlp.MLPNetwork`: An MLP with only linear layers
+* :py:class:`~hive.agents.qnets.mlp.MLPNetwork`: An MLP with only linear layers

-See :ref:`this page <configuration>` for details on how to configure the network.
+See :ref:`this page <tutorials/configuration_tutorial:configuration>`
+for details on how to configure the network.

-To use an architecture not supported by the above classes, simply write the Pytorch module implementing the architecture, and register the class wrapped with :class:`~hive.agents.qnets.base.FunctionApproximator` wrapper.
+To use an architecture not supported by the above classes, simply write the Pytorch module implementing the architecture, and register the class wrapped with :py:class:`~hive.agents.qnets.base.FunctionApproximator` wrapper.
 The only requirement is that this class should take in the input dimension as the first positional argument:

 .. code-block:: python